abhay1kumar/Abhay1kumar/README.md

 - 👋 Hi, I’m @Abhay1kumar
 - 👀 I’m interested in Learing
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently working at 4 Way Technologies inc.
-- 💞️ I’m looking to collaborate on python
-- 📫 How to reach me from youtube

 <!---
 Abhay1kumar/Abhay1kumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.